Want to learn new ways to make extra money?

 - It can be snowballed into even more wealth

-The purpose of this post is to serve as a source of ideas for you to make extra money.
-Let this list be a source of inspiration to you!
+The purpose of this post is to serve as the ultimate source of ideas for you to make extra money.

-Whether you’ve only got a few spare minutes to make a quick buck or if you are willing to burn the midnight oil in the hours after your full-time job and put in maximum effort, there are so many ways to make extra money.
+Whether you’ve only got a few spare minutes to make a quick buck, or you’re willing to burn the midnight oil and put in maximum effort, there are hundreds of ways to make extra money.

 There is a ton of information on this page, so I suggest bookmarking it and coming back periodically.